Setting up Simplify3D to print planes

-In Select models window we’re able to choose for which models this particular process is being used.
-It’s usefull, if you want to print multiple parts at once with different settings.
+In a Select models window, we’re able to choose for which models this particular process is being used.
+It’s useful if you want to print multiple parts at once with different settings.

 Variable settings wizard

-For setting different parameters in various Z-heights use Variable Settings Wizard located in Tools menu.
-This allows splitting the process in specified locations and adjust the settings separately.
+For setting different parameters in various Z-heights, use Variable Settings Wizard located in Tools menu.
+This allows splitting the process in specified locations and for adjusting the settings in each process separately.

-We’re usualy using this feature to split the process in height of first few milimeters to add 2 perimeters settings, but it could be used to set some other parameters in different heights as well.
-For example reinforcing the Landing gear slots for Zivko Edge.
+We’re usually using this feature to split the process in height of first few millimetres to add 2 perimeters settings, but it could be used to set some other parameters in different heights as well.
+For example, reinforcing the Landing gear slots for Zivko Edge.

-Once your process is configured, hit Prepare to print button and select all the processes.
-Sometimes some process overlaps the other.
+Once your process is configured, first hit the Prepare to print button, after that select all the processes.
+Sometimes some process may overlap the other.
 This is usually intentional for some parts.
 After slicing check the resulting visualisation for correct placement of layer start seam (retraction line), correct speeds, and see if there are no unwanted gaps between layers.